Skip to main content

 Photo Credit: Alan Nudi

 The Pine Bush is home to more than 1,500 plant and animal species.
-These include 76 different wildlife Species of Greatest Conservation Need, as well as more than 20 at-risk species – this is considered to be very impressive for a fairly small, semi-urban preserve.
+These include 76 different wildlife Species of Greatest Conservation Need and more than 20 at-risk species—this is considered to be very impressive for a fairly small, semi-urban preserve.

 Plants and trees of note include the scrub oak, pitch pine, red oak, black oak, scarlet oak, dwarf chestnut oak, blueberry, huckleberry, sand cherry, and dune willow, as well as a variety of grasses and wildflowers, including the wild blue lupine.